-- Essential: Previous experience of enterprise. - Desirable: Previous knowledge of the youth sector across Hampshire and the Isle of Wight. - Desirable: Experience of running (or being involved in running) your own business.
+- Essential: Previous work with young people. - Essential: Previous experience of enterprise. - Desirable: Previous knowledge of the youth sector across Hampshire and the Isle of Wight. - Desirable: Experience of running (or being involved in running) your own business.

 Abilities and Skills